 Who sponsors it: Gilead, the maker of Truvada

 What it covers: Out-of-pocket costs for Truvada, up to $7,200 per year.
-It doesn't cover the costs of doctor visits or lab tests.
+It doesn't cover the costs of doctor visits or lab tests (which should be free of cost).

 Ready, Set, PrEP